JoshuaClancy001/CS260Startup/notes.md

    - google drive implementation
    - retrieving practice streak scores
 - **DB/Login** - Store users, practice times, current practice streak, and top streak in database.
 Register and login users.
 Credentials securely stored in database so that people can't add practice times unless authorized by the login
-**WebSocket** - Whenever a user gets a new highest practice streak, a message is sent to everyone.
+**WebSocket** - Whenever a user gets a new highest practice streak, a message is sent to everyone in their freiend group.
+People in friend groups can send messages to each other

-What did I learn from this assignemnt?
-   - not much, I've kinda done all of this before but the conflicting and merging stuff was new so that was helpful to know

 Elastic IP for Server